ooovi/fettnapf3000/README.md

 Our recipe databases are kept in a [separeate repository](https://github.com/ooovi/fettnapf3000recipes).
 Clone that and place it next to the directory of this repo.
 If you want to use your own database, adjust the path in line 19 of `server.py`.

 #### Plan!
-Call the program by entering the following command from within the project directory:
+Call the program by entering the following command from within `src` folder of the project directory:
 ```
-python src/fettnapf3000 example_menu.txt
+python3 fettnapf3000.py ../example_menu.txt ../../fettnapf3000recipes/team_recipes.json
 ```
 It will store a pdf file in the same folder as the menu if you have `pypandoc` installed.
 Otherwise, you'll get a plain text markdown file.